4db/dynamic-programming/README.md

 - F(2) - 1 times
 - F(3) - 1 times

-For optimization memoization method time complexity, we can storing the previous two numbers only because that is all we need to get the next Fibonacci number in series.
+For optimization memoization method time complexity, we can store the previous two numbers only because that is all we need to get the next Fibonacci number in series.

 JavaScript iterative implementation